Youth-codecamp/.github/profile/README.md

 ### About Us 🌐

 At Youth Code Camp, we believe that every young individual has the potential to shape the future through code and innovation.
-Our community fosters a supportive and inclusive atmosphere where young programmers can grow their skills and make meaningful contributions.
+Our community fosters a supportive and inclusive space where young programmers can grow their skills and make meaningful contributions.

 ### Get Involved 🤝